illinois-cs498gd/illinois-cs498gd.github.io/index.md

 ## Overview ##

-Game Development is about the software development techniques and technologies used to create video games.
-The course uses Unreal Engine and C++ as the platform for game development.
-In addition

-The course is project-oriented and

-### Topics
-The topics we will cover include:
+This is a team and project-based course on video game design and development using Unreal Engine and C++.
+Topics covered will include geometric modeling, game physics and AI, shader programming, and software and engineering practices within the game industry.
+The central  focus of the course will be the design and development of a game by teams of 3 to 5 students.
+The course strongly empahsizes code development and there are no exams.

 #### Prerequisites ####
 We recommend the following courses and skills:

-- [CS 225](https://courses.engr.illinois.edu/cs225/){:target="_blank" rel="noopener"} - prior general programming experience
+- [CS 225](https://courses.engr.illinois.edu/cs225/){:target="_blank" rel="noopener"} - prior general programming experience, preferably using C++
-- [Math 415](https://math.illinois.edu/resources/department-resources/syllabus-math-415){:target="_blank" rel="noopener"} - basic linear algebra, especially 3D transforms
+- [Math 257](https://courses.illinois.edu/schedule/terms/MATH/257){:target="_blank" rel="noopener"} - or Math 415 or equivalent...basic linear algebra, especially 3D transforms

 ## Instructional Content ##